Pratik-1337/user-management-api/README.md

 ## Notes

-- Data is stored in memory using a Python dictionary
+- Data is stored in a SQL Database
-- Data will reset when the server restarts
-- This project is meant for learning FastAPI and CRUD basics